 How do we make seams?

-Arch City Granite, located in O’Fallon and St. Louis, MO, follows these steps to make your countertops more visually appealing by constructing less visible seams.
+Arch City Granite, located in St. Louis, MO, follows these steps to make your countertops more visually appealing by constructing less visible seams.
 Our goal is to minimize the number of seams depending on the size of the slabs.

 - We place seams in the least conspicuous areas.
 For example, we have placed them at the return of L shaped countertops so that the seam is away from direct view.